1 killed, another critically wounded in Kansas shooting - NewsBreak

 1 killed, another critically wounded in Kansas shooting

 WICHITA, Kan.
 (AP) — Police say one man has died and another person was critically wounded in a shooting in north Wichita.
-Police say...greatbendpost.com
+Police say...salinapost.com

 WICHITA, Kan.
 (AP) — Police say one man has died and another person was critically wounded in a shooting in north Wichita.
-Police say...greatbendpost.com
+Police say...salinapost.com

 Comments / 0